Nov 12, 2013 - Stories

 “A way to learn a little about who he was,” Morgan said.

-For Doug Patterson, a regular member of the group, the test helped him dig up a fascinating family history.
-It took a little legwork, but through 23andMe he connected with a third cousin on his mother’s side of the family in Buckingham County Virginia.
+For Doug Patterson, a regular group member, the test helped him dig up a fascinating family history.
+It took a little legwork, but through 23andMe, he connected with a third cousin on his mother’s side of the family in Buckingham County, Virginia.

-Using 23andMe’s DNA Relatives he exchanged messages offering up information about his mother’s family, the Catlett’s and his great grandmother.
-He didn’t actually know a lot about her only that her last name may have been “Steger” or “Steiger.”
-Doug learned from one of his DNA cousins that the name was “Steger,” and that the Steger family had descended from Hessians, or German mercenary soldiers used by the British during the Revolutionary War.
-The largest prisoner of war camp was in Albemarle County, next-door to Buckingham, and after the war about 5,000 of these soldiers ended up settling in the colonies.
+Using 23andMe’s DNA Relatives, he exchanged messages offering up information about his mother’s family, the Catletts, and his great-grandmother.
+He didn’t know much about her; her last name may have been “Steger” or “Steiger.”
+Doug learned from one of his DNA cousins that the name was “Steger” and that the Steger family had descended from Hessians, or German mercenary soldiers used by the British during the Revolutionary War.
+The largest prisoner-of-war camp was in Albemarle County, next door to Buckingham, and after the war, about 5,000 of these soldiers ended up settling in the colonies.
 He was a descendant of one of those soldiers.

 “Learning this was an adventure for me,” he said.